FAQ

 -

 Yes.
-University Honors only invites students who have been admitted to UCR and meet eligibility requirements.
-If you have questions about admission to UCR, please contact Undergraduate Admissions.
+We only invite students who have been admitted to UCR and meet our eligibility requirements.
+If you have questions about your UCR admission, UC-calculated GPA, or high-school transcripts, please contact Undergraduate Admissions.

 -

-Can I apply to University Honors if I have not yet decided to attend UCR?
+Can I apply to University Honors if I haven't committed to UCR yet?

 -